-Chair: Harvey Rishikof, Director and Convening Authority for the Office of Military Commissions, former Senior Counsel, Crowell and Moring and former Dean, National War College and Director of Cybersecurity and the Law, College of Information Science and Technology, The iSchool, Drexel University.
+Chair: Harvey Rishikof, Former Director and Convening Authority for the Office of Military Commissions; Former Senior Counsel, Crowell and Moring; Former Dean, National War College and Director of Cybersecurity and the Law, College of Information Science and Technology, The iSchool, Drexel University.
 He also served as Senior Policy Advisor to the National Counterintelligence Executive, Office of the Director of National Intelligence, and is the former Legal Counsel to the Deputy Director of the FBI.
 Former Administrative Assistant to the Chief Justice of the Supreme Court, and life member of the Council on Foreign Relations and the American Law Institute.

-Joel F. Brenner, Principal, Joel Brenner LLC, specializes in global risk management, privacy and data security and internal investigations.
-He is also a Senior Fellow at the MIT Center for International Studies in Cambridge, Mass.
-He served as the National Counterintelligence Executive and Mission Manager for Counterintelligence within the Office of the Director of National Intelligence.
-Prior, he served as the Inspector General for the National Security Agency.
+Joel F. Brenner, Principal, Joel Brenner LLC, specializes in global risk management, privacy and data security and internal investigations and Senior Fellow at the MIT Center for International Studies in Cambridge, Mass.
+Former National Counterintelligence Executive and Mission Manager for Counterintelligence within the Office of the Director of National Intelligence; Former Inspector General for the National Security Agency.

 Charles Dunlap, Jr., Professor of the Practice of Law and Executive Director, Center on Law, Ethics and National Security, Duke Law School.
-Retired deputy judge advocate general of the U.S. Air Force, having attained the rank of major general during a 34-year career in the Judge Advocate Corps.
+Former Deputy Judge Advocate General of the US Air Force, retires at the rank of Major General after a 34-year career in the Judge Advocate Corps.

 Richard Gross, General Counsel, Janus Global Operations.
 Brigadier General, US Army (Ret.) served over 30 years with the U.S. military as an infantry officer and judge advocate (military attorney).
 Former senior legal advisor for the Joint Special Operations Command (JSOC), NATO-ISAF/USFOR-A, and US Central Command.
-Before retiring, he served as the Legal Counsel to the Chairman of the Joint Chiefs of Staff.
-After leaving the military, he was a partner at the law firm Fluet Huber & Hoang PPLC.
-He has extensive experience with special operations, multinational operations, counterterrorism, the interagency, and national security policy.
+Former Legal Counsel to the Chairman of the Joint Chiefs of Staff.
+Former partner, Fluet Huber & Hoang PPLC.

 Christine Healey, former General Counsel to the Senate Select Committee on Intelligence and former counsel to the House Permanent Select Committee on Intelligence.
 Also served as a consultant to the FBI 9/11 Review Commission and as a senior counsel on the 9/11 Commission.

 Francis Hoang, Partner, Fluet Huber & Hoang.
-Former Associate Counsel to the President and former Assistant US Attorney in the Eastern District of Virginia.
+Former Associate Counsel to the President; Former Assistant US Attorney in the Eastern District of Virginia.
 Served as an Army Officer in Afghanistan as the Executive Officer of a US Army Special Forces Company in support of Operation Enduring Freedom.

 Stephen Vladeck, Professor of Law at the University of Texas School of Law, senior Editor of the Journal of National Security Law, and Distinguished Scholar at the Robert S. Strauss Center for International Security and Law.